ixofoundation/ixo-multiclient-sdk/README.md

 IXO added a custom Stargate Signing Client that can be exported and is creatable under createSigningClient.

 Note
-> It only support Direct Proto signing through the rpc endpoint.
+> It only supports Direct Proto signing through the RPC endpoint.
-> It already has all the proto defininitions in the registry for ixo modules.
+> It already has all the proto defininitions in the registry for IXO blockchain modules.

 ```js
 import { createSigningClient } from "@ixo/impactxclient-sdk";